 See Calendar for dates

-Basic Rescue, and Rescue II.
+Basic Rescue.
 The Basic Rescue class is a must for the sea kayaker.
 During the 2-1/2 hour session, the students will be practicing re-entry techniques and some bracing.
 Both self-rescue and assisted rescue procedures will be covered.
-Students will be provided wetsuits or drysuits and booties for the lake classes.
-You should wear a bathing suit or shorts for the pool, and for the lake, add synthetic top and long johns, wool, or synthetic sweater (medium to heavyweight, depending on how easily you get cold), synthetic socks under your booties, and if you wear glasses, a retaining strap that is tight enough it won't allow your glasses to go for a dive to the bottom of the lake.
-The Rescue II Class is a seperate class that continues your education in helping yourself and your paddling buddies.
-We will practice towing people (in and out of their boats), how to get injured/unconscious paddlers back in their boats, and practice additional self & assisted rescue techniques.
-This class will give you many ways to rescue your paddling partners, and more practice at saving yourself.
-Must have taken a Rescue class previously.
+Students will be provided drysuits and booties for the lake classes.
+You should wear synthetic top and long johns, wool, or synthetic sweater (medium to heavyweight, depending on how easily you get cold), synthetic socks under your booties, and if you wear glasses, a retaining strap that is tight enough it won't allow your glasses to go for a dive to the bottom of the lake.

 See Calendar for dates